A Path to Prosperity and Resilience

 Practical guidance on where technology earns its keep in public finance and where it doesn't.

-• Blockchain-backed procurement transparency
+• Support blockchain-backed transparency

 4